emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 == Description ==

-**Increase your site traffic with E-MAILiT's social life-cycle engagement and industry leading sharing tools, analytics, and media solutions**.

-Install the E-MAILiT WordPress Plugin and get more traffic back to your website or blog.
+**Increase your site traffic with E-MAILiT's social life-cycle engagement and industry leading, privacy safe(1), sharing tools, analytics, and media solutions.
+Install the E-MAILiT WordPress Plugin and get more traffic back to your website or blog**.

+(1)We Do Not Track You.
+We don't use cookies and technologies used to track you, what you do and what you click on, as you go from site to site, surfing the Web.
+Over time, this tactic can help make an online profile of you usually including the sites you visit, your searches, purchases, and other behavior.
+Your profile can then be exchanged and sold between various companies, as well as being sold to other advertisers and marketers.

+The E-MAILiT Share Buttons, contain a searchable menu of every applicable service, with the most popular displayed by default.
 Choose from to 60 social channels, including Facebook, Twitter, LinkedIn, and Pinterest.

-The E-MAILiT Share Buttons, contain a searchable menu of every applicable service, with the most popular displayed by default.

 <a href="http://www.e-mailit.com/demos/demo1">Share Button</a> (demo)

+Share Buttons, Widget, Plugins, Analytics & Media Solutions (2) for publishers & advertisers.

+(2)<a href="http://blog.e-mailit.com/2013/09/why-show-ads.html">Why show ads?</a>

+Well-engineered and optimized code will not slow or block your website pages from loading.

+We use caching via major global CDNs.
+A content delivery network (CDN) can give an equally fast web experience across the globe and is a collection of web servers distributed across multiple locations to deliver content more efficiently to users.

+Asynchronous ensure a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content.

+Google Page Speed Insight Compliant / Optimized.

+<a href="http://www.e-mailit.com/share/bm_share.php?url=http://wordpress.org/plugins/e-mailit/">Share this</a> plugin with the new E-MAILiT Mobile-ready auto-optimized share tool (with automatic detection of device-type).

+- E-MAILiT Share buttons are compact and can be placed in just a small space on your site
+- Use very light weight script which do not effect your site's loading speed
+- Beautiful and attractive design
+- Share anywhere and anytime on your mobile websites with E-MAILiT Mobile-ready auto-optimized share tool. <a href="http://www.e-mailit.com/features#mobile">Learn more</a>

-3rd party buttons include the **Facebook Like Button**, **Twitter Tweet Button**, **Google+ Share Button**, **LinkedIn Share Button** and **Pinterest Share Button**.
+Third-party buttons include the **Facebook Like Button**, **Twitter Tweet Button**, **Google+ Share Button**, **LinkedIn Share Button** and **Pinterest Share Button**.

-* Achieve boost of your site's traffic, easy content distribution, better rankings, extended reach, Analytics included
 * 75 languages automatically localized
-* We protect your E-MAILiT domain registration with our automated verification system
-* Well-engineered code will not slow or block your website pages from loading
-* Asynchronous ensure a fast page launch by loading your E-MAILiT button script at the end, without long wait periods, keeping your visitors engaged with your content
 * Small share counter buttons in content
 * Hovering/floating bar share counter buttons available (it's always in view, even when your users scroll up and down the page)
-* Customizable and Light-weight code
 * One account: Unlimited domain registrations, buttons and campaigns
 * Avoid clutter and save space from your website's canvas (all-inclusive service)